 Hackney is one of the most diverse boroughs in the country - maybe the world - so it's really important that we connect with groups and individuals from a wide variety of backgrounds.
 The Diversity & Inclusion Officer's role is to help the local party reach out and include liberally-minded people from underrepresented groups including women, disabled people, ethnic minority and LGBT communities.

 Reaching out to every possible part of Hackney for us is Geoff Payne.
-Geoff joined what was then the Liberal Party at college in 1983 and has since had a long career as a software engineer.
-He lives in Hoxton, where he spends time on his allotment, and is active in a number of Lib Dem political groups.
+At a young age, Geoff became very concerned about the environment long before it was fashionable and decided the best thing to do about it was to join the Liberal Party, which he eventually did at college in 1983.
+He now lives in Hoxton, where he spends not nearly enough time on his allotment, and is active in a number of Lib Dem political groups including the left-leaning Social Liberal Forum.
+Recently, he has worked a lot with former mayoral candidate, Pauline Pearce organising diversity events.

 More about the role: